-Milton Keynes University Hospital NHS Foundation Trust
+©Milton Keynes University Hospital NHS Foundation Trust once printed.
+Please che

-This document is uncontrolled once printed.
+This docur This document is uncontrolled once printed.
 Please check on the Trust's Intranet site for the most up to date version.

+3 separated from Medicines and

+policy for Off Label use of

-licensed off label Medicines medicines
+licensed off labe Medicines

+medicines